MattewCoding/Processing-sandbox/README.md

 -->
 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see `LICENSE.txt` for details.